shivo/redmine_multi_assign/README.md

 ## Warning

-This plugin was tested in production environment, but this does not mean its bug free.
+This plugin was tested in production environment, but this does not mean it is bug free.
 Use with care!

 ## Note